DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 ## Final Touches

-We're nearly done, but there are a couple improvements we can make before we finish out.
+We're nearly done, but there are a couple of improvements we can make before we finish out.
 It would be good to conditionally show and hide menu items based on the user's `auth` status.
 To do that, we'll use `v-if`.

 ```html
   <!-- src/components/App.vue -->